 Crosses are a popular form of religious iconography.
 Most of them represent various denominations of Christian religions, but this is not true for all crosses.
-They appear on churches, on tombstones, and on religious books, but you may find some of these in other places as well.
+They appear on churches, tombstones, and religious books, but you may find some of these in other places as well.

 What crosses symbolize depends largely on the beliefs surrounding them, some of which go back thousands of years.
 These different types of crosses are all distinctive, with particular meanings and traditions attached to them.
 What might look like subtly different aesthetic renderings can actually represent vastly different historical and cultural traditions.
-So read on to find out more about the rich histories behind some of the most popular cross chapes.
+So, read on to find out more about the rich histories behind some of the most popular cross shapes.

 The Celtic cross is unique as it consists of an ornamented circle surrounding the traditional horizontal and vertical pieces of a cross, both of which also have ornate designs.
 This additional circle represents eternity and the endlessness of God's love.
 These crosses appeared in Ireland and Scotland during the Early Middle Ages and are still used in modern times, particularly in cemeteries and as jewelry.
 According to certain legends, the Celtic cross was introduced by St. Patrick and combines pagan and Christian symbolism.

 They are often made out of stone, and a number of them still sit near Scottish and Irish cathedrals today.

 The Coptic ankh, sometimes called a Coptic cross, is the symbol used by Coptic Christians in 4th century Egypt.
 This version of the cross has its roots in Ancient Egyptian religious practice, which used the ankh, a flared T-shaped symbol with an almost oval shape at the top, which forms the hieroglyph for "breath of life."
 It signifies both earthly existence and the afterlife.
 As time passed, Coptic Christians adopted the ankh but added an additional Greek cross at the center of the circular-shaped part to show their adherence to Christianity.